mozman/ezdxf/docs/source/addons/drawing.rst

 Additional options for a backend can be passed by the `params` argument of the backend constructor :meth:`__init__()`.
-Not every option will be supported by all backends and currently most options are only supported by the matplotlib backend.
+Not every option will be supported by all backends and currently most options are only supported by the Matplotlib backend.